MaastrichtU-IDS/dsri-documentation/v4-website/docs/guide-monitoring.md

 ---
-id: openshift-debug
+id: guide-monitoring
-title: Debug an application
+title: Monitor your applications
 ---

 ## Debug an application deployment